-Source: Company filings and Moody's Investors Service
+Source: Moody's Investors Service; Company Filings

-The prospect of weaker and more volatile performance over the outlook, together with the suspension of the group's final dividend, may, at least temporarily, reduce the group's access to external capital markets.
+The prospect of weaker and more volatile performance over the short-to-medium term, together with the suspension of the group's final dividend, may, at least temporarily, reduce the group's access to external capital markets.

-As at YE2022, the group had outstanding £260 million of T2 subordinated debt (4.0% due 2032) and £350 million of Restricted Tier 1 securities 4.75%, perpetual), which qualify for equity credit from us.
+As at YE2022, the group had outstanding £260 million of T2 subordinated debt (4.0% due 2032) and £350 million of Restricted Tier 1 securities 4.75%, perpetual), which Moody's considers eligible for equity credit.